keanlim8/mod2project/README.md

 # Mini Trello Board
 Mini Trello Board is essentially a to-do application for organizing your work and life.
-Tasks can be managed, tracked, and shared with other users.
+Tasks can be managed, tracked, and shared with other teammates.
+The card tells you what's being worked on, who's working on what, and where something is in a process.
+Imagine a cork board, filled with lists of sticky notes, with each note as a task for you and your team.

 ## Demo
 ![Mini Trello Board Demo](demo/demo.gif)